 The following are the most common summer injuries:

 - Swimming injuries – According to the Centers for Disease Control and Prevention (CDC), drowning is the second most common cause of death by unintentional injury among children ages one through four.
-Approximately 3,536 fatal unintentional drownings occur annually in the United States, which is an average of ten fatalities per day.
+There are approximately 3,536 fatal unintentional drownings in the United States every year, which is an average of ten fatalities per day.
 About one in five people who die from drowning are children 14 years old or younger.
 Children should be supervised at all times when they’re in or around swimming pools, while adults should avoid distractions and drinking alcohol.

 - Boating injuries – Many watersport injuries happen due to boating activity, including waterskiing, wakeboarding, and tubing.
 The most common boating injuries include head and neck injuries, as well as fractures.
 If you’re on a boat or decide to participate in watersports, always wear a life vest and always have someone watching the person in the water.